AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 >
 >Advanced users

-Adobe Experience Platform **[!UICONTROL HTTP API]** Source connectors allows seamless integration between Adobe Campaign landing pages and Adobe Experience Platform.
+The Adobe Experience Platform **[!UICONTROL HTTP API]** Source connection allows seamless integration between Adobe Campaign landing pages and Adobe Experience Platform.
 With this integration, you can:

 * Fetch Adobe Experience Platform profile attributes to display updated information in Adobe Campaign landing pages,
 * Send back updated profile attributes to Adobe Experience Platform to update the corresponding attributes based on what has been filled and submitted in the landing pages.